What to Look for in a Podcast You'd Like to be on as a Guest

 On the surface, this seems like an easy task.
 But, it’s not so simple.
 You can’t look up the number of downloads or subscribers any one show has, and Apple’s trending charts don’t measure a show’s popularity.

 To view a show’s subscribers you can use a tool like Castbox.fm to check:

 Number of subscribers

 Make sure the show has listeners, so you don’t just end up talking to dead air.
-You want to make sure there is some awareness of the show, even if subscribers are low.
+You want to make sure there is awareness of the show, even if the subscriber count is low.
 Keep in mind, not everyone listens to an episode as soon as it is published.
 Podcast listeners are discovering new shows every day and listening back to previous episodes in a show’s archive.